micahwoods/atcweb3/content/project/rturf/index.md

 weight: 60
 ---

-I've been doing some teaching, or demonstrating, how I use `R` software for some data analysis in turf-related matters.
+I've been doing some teaching, or demonstrating, how I use `R` software for data analysis in turf-related matters.
+See the full list of [rturf posts](https://www.micahwoods.com/category/rturf/).

 The initial project is about stimpmeter measurements and [ClipVol](/tag/clipvol/).

 Watch the videos here.